scala/scala3/docs/docs/reference/dropped-features/auto-apply.md

 should be defined with it.
 Methods defined in Java cannot make this distinction; for them a `()` is always mandatory.
 So Scala fixes the problem on the client side, by allowing the parameterless references.
-But where Scala allows that freedom for all method references, Dotty restricts it to references of external methods that are not defined themselves in Dotty.
+But where Scala allows that freedom for all method references, Scala 3 restricts it to references of external methods that are not defined themselves in Scala 3.

-For reasons of backwards compatibility, Dotty for the moment also auto-inserts `()` for nullary methods that are defined in Scala 2, or that override a method defined in Scala 2.
+For reasons of backwards compatibility, Scala 3 for the moment also auto-inserts `()` for nullary methods that are defined in Scala 2, or that override a method defined in Scala 2.
 It turns out that, because the correspondence between definition and call was not enforced in